ArkTroooper/simple-bash-scripts/readme.md

-Bash scripts created in Linux Ubuntu using vim and Bash to create files and connect to github
+Bash scripts created in Linux Ubuntu using vim.

 Linux is pretty dope